 If your project makes it to Stage Two and is shortlisted for further consideration you will be required to provide the following materials:

-- If available, footage of characters or key elements, preferably via a file transfer site like yousendit or on DVD.
+If available, footage of characters or key elements, preferably via a site like Vimeo or Hightail, or on DVD.

-- A budget in the Screen Australia A-Z Documentary format (available here), a finance plan using the template available at right, and schedule.
+A budget in the Screen Australia A-Z Documentary format (available from the Screen Australia website), a finance plan using the template available from the Screen Australia website, and schedule.

 All eligible applications will be read by the ABC TV Commissioning Editor who will long-list the projects.
 A Screen Australia Investment Manager will review long-listed projects.
 ABC TV and Screen Australia will create the short-list after further assessment.